 Subsequent rulers of Kano from Ali Yaji seemed to have been Muslims, further establishing the status of Islam in Kano since the last decade of the 14th century.
-With Islam present in some form or other since 1380, a system of education which leapt from Egypt to Mali and eventually to Hausaland via the Wangara merchants gained stronghold, rising to scholastic ascendancy during Sarki Rumfa's reign.
+With Islam present in some

-Thus for the next 100 years from Sarki Ali Yaji's rule, and especially from 1380, Kano became a veritable center of trade, commerce, diplomacy and scholarship.8 By 1480, during the reign of Sarki Muhammad Rumfa, a scholastic tradition had been established with a well structured faculty and curricular structure that provided an effective template for the education of a citizen in a society.9 It was during this period that the Arabic alphabet was adapted to express Hausa thoughts in a form which became universal throughout the Muslim world as ajami.
+Thus from next 100 years from Sarki Ali Yaji's rule, and especially from 1380, Kano became a veritable center of trade, commerce, diplomacy and scholarship.8 By 1480, during the reign of Sarki Muhammad Rumfa, a scholastic tradition had been established with a well structured faculty and curricular structure that provided an effective template for the education of a citizen in a society.9 It was during this period that the Arabic alphabet was adapted to express Hausa thoughts in a form which became universal throughout the Muslim world as ajami.